- See the highlights of Buenos Aires on a self-guided city tour

 Day 7: Explore Salt Flats & Ghost Towns

-You will then drive through Campo Amarillo to the Salar de Antofalla, a large salt flat that lies at an altitude of 11,483 feet (3,500 m) and covers an area of about 193 square miles (500 sq km).
-Adjacent to the salt flat is the isolated town of Antofalla, home to only about 40 people.
-Here you'll enjoy the unique experience of overnighting with a local family for the ultimate cultural experience.
+Then drive through the dramatic Campo Amarillo mountain region to the Salar de Antofalla.
+This large salt flat sits at an altitude of 11,483 feet (3,500 m) and covers an area of about 193 square miles (500 sq km).
+Adjacent to the flat is the isolated town of Antofalla, home to only about 40 people.
+Here you'll enjoy the unique experience of overnighting with a local family in this remote locale.

 Day 10: Explore Piedra Pomez & Carachi Pampa

-Day 11: Drive from El Peñon to Cafayate
+Day 11: Drive to Cafayate, Visit Quilmes Ruins

-Day 12: Explore Wineries & Quebrada de las Conchas
+Day 12: Wine Tour & Quebrada de las Conchas

-In the afternoon you’ll drive through the Quebrada de las Conchas, a deep valley of red canyons characterized by intense colors and spectacular geological formations.
-You'll stop off at the amphitheater rock formation, nicknamed as such for its outstanding natural acoustics.
+In the afternoon, take a drive through the Quebrada de las Conchas, a deep valley of red canyons characterized by intense colors and spectacular geological formations.
+You'll stop at unique rock formations here, like the Amphitheater, nicknamed for its outstanding natural acoustics.
 At the end of the day, you'll return to Cafayate.

-Day 13: Explore Los Cardones National Park - Return to Salta
+Day 13: Los Cardones National Park, Drive to Salta

-Day 14: Fly from Salta to Buenos Aires - Departure
+Day 14: Fly to Buenos Aires & Depart